Fill up this form and let’s get started.

 DevOps Can Connect Data Silos for Deeper Understanding

 The generation of new insights does not happen when questions are asked only in one silo or another.
 Realistically, new insights are generated at the place where silos intersect and relate to one another.
 Today, decision-makers don’t have to stress about looking under one rock to find another five rocks; instead, they can consider their organization’s data stores as one interconnected resource.

 The above does not entirely cover the advantages of connected silos.
 With accelerated analytics, internal datasets and external sources can easily be combined.

 Advanced Analytics for Tightening Datacenter Security

-If one can pull security data into an accelerated analytics platform, then they can add instant, useful data insights into the security of a data center.
-Innovating dashboards that can pull and show such capabilities make it possible for data security experts to interrogate security datasets and log files in a near-real-time manner.
+If one can pull security data into an accelerated analytics platform, then they can add instant, useful data insights to the security of a data center.
+Innovative dashboards that can pull and show such capabilities make it possible for data security experts to integrate security datasets and log files in a near-real-time manner.
 Furthermore, intrusion forensics have adopted spatiotemporal analysis, which are becoming increasingly valuable.
 Spatiotemporal analysis refers to the ability to bring together and analyze organizational data, both for location and time.

 If security professionals can prove the region of the world where an attack is originating from, then it becomes much easier to minimize it, or stop it, altogether.

 Despite the existence and rise of big data, organizations are still ignorant or reluctant to review their repositories to find solutions to their hardest questions.
 They believe or assume that their platforms are too slow, unwieldy, or tough to leverage.

 To answer their hardest questions, organizations only need to build more confidence in the ability of their data to provide solutions to these difficult questions.
 Most teams have resorted to only asking the questions they are sure data will answer, instead of going a step further to ask the difficult questions and investigate in their data repositories.